htrdr 0.9.2

-The grammar of a htrdr-obj file is thus a subset of the OBJ file format [1] with only a specific convention regarding the material name.
-As a consequence, any software supporting the OBJ file format can be used to create or visualise an htrdr-obj file.
+The grammar of a htrdr-obj file is therefore a subset of the obj file format, with only one specific convention concerning material names.
+Consequently, any software supporting the obj file format can be used to create or view a htrdr-obj file.

 f 1 2 3